reymon359/book-sentences/books/clean-architecture/README.md

 _Structured programming imposes discipline on direct transfer of control._

 ## Object-Oriented Programming

+1966... ...Ole Johan Dahl and Kristen Nygaard... ...noticed that the function call stack frame in the `ALGOL` language could be moved to a heap, thereby allowing local variables declared by a function to exist long after the function returned.
+The function became a constructor for a class, the local variables became instance variables, and the nested functions became methods.
+This led inevitably to the discovery of polymorphism through the disciplined use of function pointers.

+_Object-oriented programming imposes discipline on indirect transfer of control._

 ## Functional Programming
 ## Food for Thought
 ## Conclusion